Deep-Symmetry/afterglow/README.md

 (show/blackout-show)
 ```

-> An alternate way of accomplishing those last two steps would have been to call
+> An alternate way of accomplishing those last two steps would have
-> `(show/clear-effects!)` before `(show/stop!)` because once there were
+> been to call `(show/clear-effects!)` before `(show/stop!)` because
-> were no active effect functions, all the DMX values would settle back at zero
+> once there were were no active effects, all the DMX values would
-> and stay there until you stopped the show.
+> settle back at zero and stay there until you stopped the show.

 ## Options